ittae/.github/profile/README.md

 This service started from a mistake I made in 2021.

-I promised to eat something with someone, but after a while, I forgot what to do when I met, although I knew we were meeting.
+I promised to eat something with her, but after some days, I forgot what to eat when I met, although I knew we were meeting.

-I forgot the promise and told her to eat whatever I wanted, and she felt sorry for what I forgot.
+I forgot the promise and told her to eat whatever I wanted, and she didn't feel good for what I forgot.

 Of course, it was natural that she was upset because this experience was not the first or second time.